 The Education of Achilles by Auguste-Clément Chrétien

 The legend of Achilles is one of the richest and oldest of Greek mythology.
 It was made famous by Homer in The Iliad, which helped to popularize the adventures of the great hero of the Trojan War.
-This composition by Auguste-Clément Chrétien captures the warrior as a youth with the centaur Chiron, the legendary tutor of gods and heroes who instructed him in the arts of medicine, music, riding and hunting.
+This artwork by Auguste-Clément Chrétien captures the warrior as a youth with the centaur Chiron, the legendary tutor of gods and heroes who instructed him in the arts of medicine, music, riding and hunting.

 The Familiar Birds by Émile Friant

 Émile Friant's The Familiar Birds not only represents the coming of age of a young woman, but also an entire era.
 At the time of this painting's creation in 1921, a woman's place in society was at a crossroads.
-The 1920s were an age of loosening social strictures, growing urban centers, and glamorous entertainment.
+The 1920s were an age of loosening social strictures, growing urban centers, changing gender roles, and glamorous entertainment.
 The idealized notion of the liberated woman of the 20s, the "flapper," was just beginning to emerge.
 Those self-styled modern women who came of age during "The Jazz Age" enjoyed more freedom than ever before as society reshaped its understanding of womanhood.

 An Italian Beauty by Tito Conti

 As also suggested by Friant's portrait, one's coming of age comes hand-in-hand with a sexual awakening.
-Tito Conti's rosy-cheeked young subject brilliantly suggests one such awakening, capturing in a single glance the crossroads between innocence and temptation.
+Tito Conti's rosy-cheeked young subject in this painting brilliantly suggests one such awakening, capturing in a single glance the crossroads between innocence and temptation.
 Bearing an expression of confidence and optimism, the sitter engages the viewer with a flirtatious backwards glance.
 Dressed in pure white, she embodies the notion of the tempting virgin.
 While the flowers in her hair and white gown are symbols of her innocence, her coy smile suggests the inevitability of its loss.